Cold Pressed Linseed Oil

 Apparent darkening of oil paintings kept in dark storage

 When a painting has been stored for a period of time in darkness the artwork will darken.
-This can be reversed by exposure to sunlight.
-Exposure to sunlight will not, however, reverse the long term effects of oil paint films darkening.
-Any reversal of darkening will occur within 48 hours of light exposure.
-Do not over expose artwork to excessive light for long periods of time, The pigments used in the oil paints, especially non-lightfast colours, may fade.
+This can be reversed by re-exposure to sunlight.
+Exposure to sunlight will not reverse the long term effects of oil paint films darkening.
+Reversal of darkening takes between 3 months and a year depending on type of light exposure (natural, fluorescent, indirect).
+Do not over-expose artwork to excessive light for long periods of time as non-lightfast colours may fade.

 Thinning